MicrosoftDocs/ai-builder/ai-builder-docs/interpret-confidence-score.md

 :::image type="content" source="media/document_processing_predict_confidence_score_cloud_flow_result.png" alt-text="Predict showing the confidence score result of cells and table in a cloud flow.":::

-Selec the next arrow button in the **Apply to Each** action to view the confidence score results for other cells.
+Select the next arrow button in the **Apply to Each** action to view the confidence score results for other cells.
 Note that the table's confidence score will remain unchanged in this scenario.

 ## Use the formula bar to retrieve the Confidence score value from the selected item in the Form Processor  control in Power Apps

-In this example I have chosen to extract tabular information from my document with a Table that I named 'Table 1' with 4 columns 'Item', 'Qty'and 'Amount'.
+In this example I have chosen to extract tabular information from my document with a Table that I named 'Table 1' with 3 columns 'Item', 'Qty'and 'Amount'.

 Here’s some examples